-With social media having become a large part of normal day to day activities of millions (Facebook has 2 billion users), it just makes sense to have an agent who is really clued in and leveraging on such channels as another means of broadcasting that your home is for sale.
+With social media having become a large part of normal day to day activities of millions (Facebook has 2 billion users), it just makes sense to have a salesperson who is really clued in and leveraging on such channels as another means of broadcasting that your home is for sale.

-Social media channels include Facebook, Google, Instagram and Linkedin (yes, did you know you can even advertise there to target high-end buyers?) and a modern real estate agent will use every possible channel to reinforce and created an integrated marketing strategy (remember just a lone medium is not enough) and make your home more visible to the world.
+Social media channels include Facebook, Google, Instagram and Linkedin (yes, did you know you can even advertise there to target high-end buyers?) and a modern real estate salesperson will use every possible channel to reinforce and created an integrated marketing strategy (remember just a lone medium is not enough) and make your home more visible to the world.
 This also includes print advertising, which is often ineffective because it lacks synergy with the online advertising.

-And more importantly, the agent does not confuse vanity statistics with effectiveness – the number of ‘likes’, ‘followers’ or ‘views’ do not matter.
+And more importantly, the salesperson does not confuse vanity statistics with effectiveness – the number of ‘likes’, ‘followers’ or ‘views’ do not matter.
 What matters is that of conversion – converting a person who has seen your listed home into someone who actually contacts your agent to inquire and buy it.

-Without giving away too much in detail (hi there, fellow real estate agents!), such agents are able to expose your home repeatedly to potential buyers.
+Without giving away too much in detail, such salesperons\s are able to expose your home repeatedly to potential buyers.
 ‘List and pray’ real estate salespersons would never dream of doing any of these – it takes too much effort and more importantly they do not have the skills or the platforms to do so.

 When looking for a real estate salesperson to sell your home, you should always find one that truly understands how to leverage and unleash the power of internet in selling your home.

 ‘List and pray’ real estate salespersons take the path of least resistance and expect the internet to do the work for them.
 In a hot market where houses sell themselves, this may not be a problem.
 In the current market, your house needs to be outstanding.